 Other causes may include:

-- Dermatitis/allergy — Dermatitis is an inflammation of the skin, often caused by an irritating substance or a contact allergy.
-Sensitivity to chemicals in certain products—such as soaps, detergents, perfumes and spermicides—can cause an allergic reaction, including irritation, itching and a rash.
+- Dermatitis/allergy: Dermatitis is an inflammation of the skin, often caused by an irritating substance or a contact allergy.
+Sensitivity to chemicals in certain products can cause an allergic reaction, including irritation, itching and a rash.
+These products can include:

-- Infection — Infection with the yeast candida albicans (thrush) can result in an itchy, spotty rash.
-Certain sexually transmitted diseases—including gonorrhea,herpes and syphilis—can produce symptoms of balanitis.
+- Infection: Infection with the yeast candida albicans (thrush) can result in an itchy, spotty rash.
+Certain sexually transmitted diseases can produce symptoms of balanitis.
+These diseases can include:

-In addition, men with diabetes are at greater risk for balanitis.
+In addition, men with diabetes are at greater risk of balanitis.
 Glucose (sugar) in the urine that is trapped under the foreskin serves as a breeding ground for bacteria.

 Persistent inflammation of the penis head and foreskin can result in scarring, which can cause a tightening of the foreskin (phimosis) and a narrowing of the urethra (tube that drains urine from the bladder).
 Inflammation also can lead to swelling of the foreskin, which can cause injury to the penis.